zarosath/MedievalDreams.io/README.md

 # MedievalDreams.io
-This is the MedievalDreams Game open source Project
+This is the MedievalDreams open source game project

 Blitz Indie Style, work in progress.